CartWebApp/bio-shield-website-rt-this/fname-reflection.md

 - Colors were perfect.
 For the most part, they were untouched.
 - We did ask GPT to better section off parts.
 - Manually went into the code to make it just a little more sematic
+- At the end, asked GPT to help with CSS that would make hero image fit across the screen.
+Culprit was the CSS for the sections, so added CSS to hero section that would make it ignore the sections' CSS.

 ChatGPT produces the products page
 - Descriptions were weird, so we changed those.